Vantiq/vantiq-extension-sources/jdbcSource/README.md

     ```
     RULE checkSourceNotification
     WHEN MESSAGE ARRIVES FROM JDBC1 AS message
     try {
-        var dbResults = message.queryResult

-        // Iterating over each row of data returned by the query
-        FOR i in range(0,size(dbResults)) {
         // Creating a map of each row, used to INSERT into our type
         var resultData = {}
-            resultData.id = dbResults[i].id
+        resultData.id = message.id
-            resultData.age = dbResults[i].age
+        resultData.age = message.age
-            resultData.first = dbResults[i].first
+        resultData.first = message.first
-            resultData.last = dbResults[i].last
+        resultData.last = message.last

         // Inserting the map into our JDBCType
         INSERT JDBCType(resultData)
-        }
     } catch (error) {
         // Catching any errors and throwing the exception.
         exception(error.code, error.message)